|

 and return to my fishing rod.
 Again I lure my giant friend in

 close.
-I have come to the realization that I will not catch
+I have come to the realization that I will not catch this

-to live forever.
+live forever.
 At last tiring of the futile game we are playing

 he disappears into the abyss, and I wish him well.
 I feel we